asigalov61/Amazon-Deep-Composer/README.md

 Absolutely incredible and fresh-pressed Google Colab Notebook to train and generate Music with the SOTA GGA-MG (AR-CNN) Hybrid Neural Network (AI).

-## This is a composition augmentation AI.
+## Amazon Deep Composer is a composition augmentation AI.

 For now it is limited by 16Bars (twice the original) but I am working on fixing that and pushing it to at least 64 bars.